 I love roasted garlic.
-If you think garlic makes thing tasty then roasted garlic makes them positively orgasmic and it’s so simple to roast a garlic that once you start doing it you will wonder why didn’t you do it before and as an added benefit your home will be enveloped in an aroma that is so heady.
+If you think garlic makes food tasty, then roasted garlic makes them positively orgasmic and it’s so simple to roast a garlic.
+Once you start doing it, you will wonder why didn’t you do it before and as an added benefit, your home will be enveloped in an aroma that is so heady.

 So what do we need to roast a garlic : a knife, some aluminium foil, some olive oil, an oven and obviously the garlic.
 And after you have everything in place, its as simple as 123.

 1. Peel all the external papery layers from garlic.

 2. Chop off the top 1/2 inch and pour some olive oil in the gaps between the pods

 3. Wrap in an aluminium foil and bake at 180C for 40-55 minutes.

 That’s it, your roasted garlic is ready and what more it stays fine in the fridge for 2 weeks and you can freeze it for upto 3 months.
 You can even roast it along side of an savory bake like pie or a casserole.
 Just follow the steps, wrap it and then place it in the oven along side the main dish and a little temperature difference won’t make much of a difference to your garlic as will the little difference in time you bake do.
 I have roasted a garlic from 30 mins to 90 mins, the only difference between the softness of the garlic.
 At 30 minutes you will get a little roasted firm pods where at 90 mins you will have a fully cooked soft spreadable garlic pod.

 So now that we have the roasted garlic ready, the next question is what do we use it for.
 Many things actually, whatever you fancy but here are the top five things I like to use them as:

 Spread on Breakfast Toast : A crisp toasted bread and lightly spread roasted garlic alongside a helping of scrambled eggs.
 There can’t be a better way to start the day.
 I can eat this everyday of my life without getting bored with it.